 - Combined college or university GPA of 2.50 (on a 4.00 scale) from all institutions attended.

 - Students must have completed the Associate of Applied Science (AAS) in HVACR Technology (HVAR) program at Ferris State University or an equivalent associate program at another institution with a minimum 2.50 GPA (on a 4.00 scale).

 - Successful completion of COMM 121, ENGL 150 and (ENGL 211 or ENGL 250), MATH 115 or MATH 116, a Natural Science Competency course with lab component, a Self and Society Competency course, or transfer equivalent courses of C grade of higher.

 - AAS in HVACR or Related degree with HVAC work experience upon program approval

 - 2.5 Cumulative GPA

 - Completion of MATH 115 or 116 or equivalent with C or better

 - Completion of ENGL 150 or equivalent with C or better (Recommend completion of ENGL 211 or 250) Recommend

 - Completion of Natural Science with a Lab with C or higher

-If you think you meet the entrance criteria and want to apply, or simply want to find out if you are eligible to enroll, get your admissions process started using the following URL:
+If you think you meet the entrance criteria and want to apply, or simply want to find out if you are eligible to enroll,

 The Application for admission must be submitted by January 17 prior to fall term requested.
 Applications must include fall semester grades and pending winter spring schedule showing enrollment in courses to complete the HVACR Technology Associate in Applied Science degree (if applicable).
 Transfer student admittance will be dictated by program enrollment capacity on a first come, first serve basis.
 Conditionally admitted students must meet program requirements.
 Admission status will be tentative pending a review of graduation and final grade/course information status.
 Should space in the program not be available, qualified transfer applicants will be placed on a waiting list and admitted as openings occur.